oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ##### Design Patterns
 There *are* engineering solutions around this.
 Design patterns allow one to emulate features a language doesn't have.
-For example the `Duck` could allow for one to `register` behavour with a given baby animal, which is basically adhoc runtime multiple dispatch.
+For example the `Duck` could allow for one to `register` behaviour with a given baby animal, which is basically adhoc runtime multiple dispatch.
 But this would require the `Duck` to be rewritten this way.